-As noted in the table above, the decision to allow a student to undertake Unit 3 & 4 English Language or Literature in Year 12 (if not undertaken in Year 11) in place of Unit 3 & 4 English will based upon the written recommendation of the English, English Language and English Literature teachers, and only be considered when the "Request Form" has been completed and signed (see below).
+As noted in the table above, the decision to allow a student to undertake Unit 3 & 4 English Language or Literature in Year 12 (if not undertaken in Year 11) in place of Unit 3 & 4 English will based upon the written recommendation of the English, English Language and English Literature teachers.
 Students who require further information or clarification should see the English Co-ordinator, Mr Mahoney.